 Morning On the Water

-Start your morning off right with breakfast from the Kure Beach Diner, currently open for dine-in or takeout.
+Start your morning off right with breakfast from the Ocean View Restaurant.
+Choose from sweet breakfast staples like carmelized banana hazelnut French toast or go savory with their signature fried chicken.
 Then, spend time relaxing and rejuvenating on – or in! – the water:

 - Embark on a kayak adventure to Shark Tooth Island, known for its uninhabited landscape and the much-coveted shark teeth and seashells that explorers can find buried in the sand, or venture to Zeke’s Island Reserve to see firsthand one of the most important shorebird feeding habitats on the East Coast.
 Pleasure Island Rentals and Paddle NC offer kayak and gear rentals for self-guided, as well as guided tours.

 - Make your way to Kure Beach’s coquina rock formation, which is home to a very rare and distinctive mossy hard rock outcropping.
 Located near the coast of Fort Fisher, the rock formation is only visible during low tide and is cemented together by seashells and coral with an estimated origin ranging from 12,000 to 80,000 years ago.